Lose Weight with Portion Control

 You can test this theory by chewing each bite until it is almost completely mashed before swallowing.
 This has the additional benefit of improving your entire digestion, allowing you to eat less without starving yourself.

-Why do most people who eat too much have a need to feel full, in order to feel satisfied?
+Why do most people who eat too much have a need to feel full?
 They’ve confused their need to eat for sustenance with a feeling of fullness associated with overeating.

 In a lot of cases, this need is related to emotional requirements that aren’t being fulfilled, periods of sadness or sorrow, or times of stress and exhaustion.